MartinEesmaa/O266player/README.md

 ./build/bin/vlc-osx-static input.bin --no-drop-late-frames --avformat-fps=50
 ```

-To play raw VVC vidoe stream on Windows:
+To play raw VVC video stream on Windows:

 For example, the input file is input.bin at 50fps.
 ```